 Charles E. Leiserson is Professor of Computer Science and Engineering at MIT.
 He holds the position of Edwin Sibley Webster Professor in MIT's Department of Electrical Engineering and Computer Science (EECS).
-He is a Margaret MacVicar Faculty Fellow, the highest recognition at MIT for undergraduate teaching.
-He is a member of MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL), a member of the Lab's Theory of Computation Group (TOC), and head of the Lab's Supertech Research Group.
-Professor Leiserson is an ACM Fellow, a AAAS Fellow, a SIAM Fellow and a senior member of IEEE.
+He was selected as a Margaret MacVicar Faculty Fellow, the highest recognition at MIT for undergraduate teaching.
+He is a member and former Associate Director and Chief Operating Officer of MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL), a member of the Lab's Theory of Computation Group (TOC), and head of the Lab's Supertech Research Group.
+Professor Leiserson is a member of the National Academy of Engineering and a Fellow of four professional societies: ACM, AAAS, SIAM, and IEEE.

 Professor Leiserson received the 2014 IEEE Computer Society Taylor L. Booth Education award for “worldwide computer science education impact through writing a best-selling algorithms textbook and developing courses on algorithms and parallel programming.”